future-wd/hugo-responsive-images/readme.md

 ```

-> All of these configuration items can also be configured on a per page basis by adding the config to the page's front matter.
+> All of image parameter configuration items can also be configured on a per page basis by adding the config to the page's front matter.

 For example: